zodb/relstorage/README.txt

 ``blob-dir``
         If supplied, the storage will provide blob support; this parameter specifies the name of the directory to hold blob data.
-        The directory will be created if it doeesn't exist.
+        The directory will be created if it does not exist.
 If no value (or an empty value) is provided, then no blob support will be provided.